q-pratz-chem/python-package-best-practices/_episodes/06-type-hinting.md

 ```
 ````

-What are the types of the inputs for this function?
+What are the types of inputs for this function?
 The docstring currently specifies that the parameters `rA` and `rB` are both `np.ndarray`.
-The code does not explicitly type the variables, however there is implicit typing, which is where duck typing comes into play.
+The code does not explicitly type the variables, however, there is implicit typing, which is where duck typing comes into play.
 Consider the operations that are applied to the variables `rA` and `rB`.
 First, `rB` is subtracted from `rA`.
 Any types that do not support the `-` operation will cause an error.